TACC/Lmod/doc/03-internal-working.md

-It may be helpful to follow the actions and routines that handle a module load.
+It may be helpful to follow the actions and routines that manage a module load.
-This will be explained from the outer most level and will work inward.
+We'll work top down, starting from the outer level and work inward.

 ##Level 0:

-To start with a bash user enters a "module load foo".
-Let assume that the foo module
+A bash user begins by executing "module load foo".
+Let's assume that the foo module
 contains:

     setenv ("FOO_VERSION","1.0")